Banking & Finance

 The problem is that proprietary APIs require valuable technical resources, with dedicated teams to create and maintain them – and then work with third-party proprietary APIs.

-Meanwhile, screen scraping opens up a bank to security and customer satisfaction issues; anytime an institution makes changes to their interface, the screen scraping process can break down.
+Meanwhile, screen scraping opens up a bank to security risks and customer satisfaction issues; anytime an institution makes changes to their interface, the screen scraping process can break down.